- Since 1960, ten heads of state across sub-Saharan Africa have held office for more than thirty years.

 Many African countries struggled with transfers of power in their first half century after independence.
 Leaders who gained recognition during national movements for independence consolidated power and bound their own positions in office with their countries’ national identities.
-By early 2019, three African heads of state had been in power for more than three decades each: Teodoro Obiang Nguema Mbasogo in Equatorial Guinea, Paul Biya in Cameroon, and Yoweri Museveni in Uganda.
+In 2020, three sitting African heads of state had been in power for more than three decades each: Teodoro Obiang Nguema Mbasogo in Equatorial Guinea, Paul Biya in Cameroon, and Yoweri Museveni in Uganda.
 More than a dozen other African heads of state have been in power for at least ten years.
 In August 2017, Angolan President Jose Eduardo dos Santos stepped down after thirty-eight years in office, and in November of that year, Zimbabwean President Robert Mugabe was forced from office after thirty-seven years by a military coup.
 In 2019, Sudan’s Omar al-Bashir was ousted after three decades in power.

 Military coups were once common [PDF] as a means to seize power, with both Mbasogo and Museveni entering their presidencies this way.
 They have declined during the last two decades; there were twenty-seven successful coups from 1970 to 1982, but only twelve from 2000 to 2012.
 Since 2012, only Mugabe and Bashir have been ousted in military coups.

 What has been its impact on growth and stability?